SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/paloalto.md

 - System
 - Security

+!!! warning
+    Up to Palo Alto NGFW 10.0, the appliances must define UTC as their time zone, as the timestamp in the events is local time.
+    This requirement doesn't apply to appliances above 10.0.

 ### Create the intake on Sekoia.io

 Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Palo Alto Next-Generation Firewall`